 - you can deactivate reading recommendations from the home screen

 - we can activate a screen refresh on each page

-- we can display an option which allows displaying the next volume of a book indications for foreign language books on complicated words can be displayed (this option is called “Wordwise” and can be used for many languages)
+- we can display an option that allows displaying the next volume of a book indications for foreign language books on complicated words can be displayed (this option is called “Wordwise” and can be used for many languages)

 - options on preferences when highlighting text in ebooks

 - language setting

 - default dictionary for each language